 Some of the work presented herein was partially funded by the NSF Engineering Education Division Grant EEC-0314875 entitled "Multi-Semester Interwoven Project for Teaching Basic Core STEM Material Critical for Solving Dynamic Systems Problems".
-The authors are grateful for the support obtained from NSF to further engineering education.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation The authors are grateful for the support obtained from NSF to further engineering education.